adlnet/xAPI-Spec/xAPI-Communication.md

 # Part Three: Data Processing, Validation, and Security

-This third part details the more technical side of the Experience API, dealing with how Statements are transferred between Activity Provider and LRS.
+This third part details the more technical side of the Experience API, dealing with how Statements are transferred between Learning Record Provider and LRS.
 A number of libraries are available for a range of technologies (including JavaScript) which handle this part of the specification.
-It therefore might not be necessary for Activity Provider developers to fully understand every detail of this part of the specification.
+It therefore might not be necessary for Learning Record Providers to fully understand every detail of this part of the specification.

 <a name="requests"/>

 ## 1.0 Requests

-xAPI tracking is done via HTTP Requests from the Activity Provider (client) to the LRS (server).
+xAPI tracking is done via HTTP Requests from the Learning Record Provider (client) to the LRS (server).
 This specification offers guidance in some aspects of this communication.
 Where no guidance is offered, it is recommended that those implementing xAPI use current industry best practices.